 For our Bravissimo own-label products:

-We nominate the majority of our fabric and trim suppliers which helps us with transparency throughout our wider supply chain, and where we let our suppliers self-source, we ensure that they are using fully accredited mills working to industry standards for social compliance.
+We nominate most of our fabric and trim suppliers which helps us with transparency throughout our wider supply chain, and where we let our garment suppliers’ source on our behalf, we require that they use accredited mills working to industry standards for social compliance.
 Where it’s impossible to trace from field we invest as much interest as possible to have as much transparency as we can of our full supply chain.

 For our branded supply base (products we stock, which we do not directly manufacture):